sibim024/django-image-moderator/README.md

-#django_image_moderator
+#django_imagemoderator

-django_image_moderator is useful when there is a need to moderate images uploaded from any model.
+django_imagemoderator is useful when there is a need to moderate images uploaded from any model.
 It recognizes image uploads from any model and provides a provision to approve / reject them from the django-admin backend.
 It also provides an API to view approved images.
 Rejected images will not be rendered in the API.

 #Requirements
 <b>django_imagemoderator requires the following:</b>